scAB1001/IoT-Sensor-Framework/cwk-02/README.md

 ## Installation

 ### Prerequisites

-Admin privileges are required on your machine to run shell scripts and executables.
+A machine using a Linux distribution for its operating system and access to Admin privileges are required to run shell scripts and executables.

+### Requirements

+A file `requirements.txt` has been provided which includes all *version specific* packages needed to run this project. \\
+If errors arise with specific versions, remove the constraint on each line so that each package simply looks like this: `azure-functions` -omitting the `==0.0.0.`.

+*Note: The core coursework function tasks only require that **azure-functions** is installed.
+The rest pertains to performance testing and Java database creation*

 #### Azure Environment